haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/prereq/nginx.md

     Replace `http://www.magento-dev.com` with your domain name.

     <div class="bs-callout bs-callout-info" markdown="1">
-You cannot use the Web Setup Wizard when installing Magento on nginx.
+You cannot use the 网页安装向导 when installing Magento on nginx.
 You must use the command line.
     </div>

 9. Switch to developer mode: